Scope and Definitions - 1.1

 BiasBias/skjevhet Bias: used in statistical and empirical research when results or inferences systematically deviate

 from the true values.
-Bias may occur as a result of errors or inaccuracies in the sample of study subjects, choice of method of investigation or
+Bias may occur as a result of errors or inaccuracies in the sample of study participants, choice of method of investigation or assessment of results.

 The Norwegian Large Encyclopaedia of Medicine